|# of Institutes:||21|

 The Law on Higher Education of 1997 stipulates that five-year programmes will be introduced in universities and higher education institutions.
-Reforms have begun to bring Macedonian higher education in line with Western European and international standards.
+Reforms have begun to bring Macedonian higher education in line with international standards.

 The academic year begins in October and ends next year in September.

 Classes are taught in in Macedonian, Albanian and Turkish.

 Foreign students with grants and scholarships from the Government of the Republic of Macedonia are not required to sit for the entrance examinations except for the Faculties of Architecture, Pedagogy, Physical Education and Art.
 Foreign students must have completed a four-year secondary school and have passed the final examinations.

 You will need the following for the application process: